『I Want to Be Famous』のカバーアート

 A sharp, funny examination of fame in the digital era and what makes our hunger for it equally alluring and embarrassing—from the podcasters behind Who?
 Weekly

 While being photographed in 1966, Warhol reportedly said, “Everyone wants to be famous.”
-(To which his photographer, Nat Finkelstein responded, “Yeah, for about fifteen minutes, Andy.”)
-But Warhol was right then, and he’s right now.
+(To which his photographer Nat Finkelstein responded, “Yeah, for about fifteen minutes, Andy.”)
+Warhol was right then, and he’s right now.
 Fifteen minutes be damned, all you need is the drive—or desperation—and a singular spark.
 But if you’re not careful, you’ll end up a Who.

 And yet, as more Whos spawn, the path to Themdom narrows.
 We’ve entered an era where accessibility to fame is within everyone’s grasp, though only a select few can crack the algorithm and hold our ever-diminishing attention spans.
-Celebrities have taken desperate measures to stay relevant—from the makeup, supplements, and alcohol they peddle to the Notes App apologies they post—as the media who cover them compete with celebrities breaking their own news on social media and as PopCrave decides who “stuns” next.
+Celebrities have taken desperate measures to stay relevant—from the makeup, supplements, and alcohol they peddle to the Notes app apologies they post—as the media who cover them compete with celebrities breaking their own news on social media and as PopCrave decides who “stuns” next.

 Blending juicy pop culture history with the authors’ signature wit, I Want to Be Famous argues fame no longer means ubiquity and examines what the future holds for those seeking our collective attention.